investment-ml/investment/README.rst

 Features
 -------------------
-- 4000+ tickers as included in major indexes (DOW 30, NASDAQ 100, S&P 500, Russell 1000, etc.)
+- 9300+ tickers as included in major indexes and exchanges (DOW 30, NASDAQ 100, S&P 500, Russell 1000, etc.)
 - Breakdown by 11 sectors and 145 industries, key info highlighted for each ticker, PVI/NVI index
-- An ETF database of 2290 tickers
+- An ETF database of 2200+ tickers, and an equity database of 7100+ tickers

 Install and Execute